RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 This function allows one to conveniently run multiple NPT simulations (constant pressure and temperature) in order to converge the periodic box dimensions of the system.
-Note: OpenMM_box_relaxation is an alias for penMM_box_equilibration
+Note: OpenMM_box_relaxation is an alias for OpenMM_box_equilibration

 .. code-block:: python